Lizsinta/RMC-CF/README.md

 Default reference spectra of Cu/Fe/Co are placed on `ref` folder classificated by elements.

 For more reference spectra of other elements, creating and placing them on the corresponding `element-named` folders in `ref` folder.
-Refernce spectra can be modified and added in the GUI.
+Any other reference spectrum files can be modified and added in the main GUI.

 Support the analysis of simultated spectrum calcuated from reference spectrum according to customized heterogeneous model structure.

 ## Installation